 4-way handshake message 3 is an EAPOL-Key frame with the Key Type subfield equal to 1.
 The Key Data field shall contain one or two RSNEs, and may contain an RSNXE.
 If a group cipher has been negotiated, this field shall also include a GTK.
 This field shall be encrypted if a GTK is included.
 For MLO, the Key Data field shall include the MAC Address KDE set to the MLD MAC address of the Authenticator.
 When the Authenticator is an AP MLD and the Supplicant is a non-AP MLD, this field shall include one MLO GTK for each setup link (see 35.3.5 (Multi-link (re)setup)).

 An Authenticator’s SME shall insert the RSNE it sent in its Beacon or Probe Response frame, and shall insert the RSNXE it sent in its Beacon or Probe Response frame if the RSNXE is present in the Beacon or Probe Response frame it sent.
 When this message 3 is part of a fast BSS transition initial mobility domain association or an association started through the FT protocol, the PMKR1Name is added in the PMKID List field of the RSNE.
-For MLO, an Authenticator’s SME shall insert a MLO Link KDE that includes the LinkID field, affiliated AP MAC address, RSNE, and RSNXE, if it was present, for each affiliated AP link that was advertised in the Multi-Link element included in Beacons, Probe Response, and ML Probe Response frames.
+For MLO, for each affiliated AP, the Authenticator’s SME shall insert a MLO Link KDE that includes the LinkID field, affiliated AP MAC address, RSNE, and RSNXE (if it was present).
 The Supplicant’s SME shall validate the selected security configuration against the RSNE received in message 3, and shall validate the RSNXE included in message 3 against the RSNXE received in the Beacon or Probe Response frame from the Authenticator.
-For MLO, the Supplicant’s SME shall validate the security configuration for each LinkID field, affiliated AP MAC address, RSNE, and RSNXE for each affiliated AP link included in message 3 against the affiliated AP MAC address, RSNE, and RSNXE received for each link in Beacon, Probe Response that is not an ML probe response, or Probe Response frame that is an ML probe response frame.
+For MLO, the Supplicant’s SME shall validate the security configuration for each LinkID field, affiliated AP MAC address, RSNE, and RSNXE (if present) for each affiliated AP included in message 3 against the affiliated AP MAC address, RSNE, and RSNXE (if present) received for each affiliated AP.
 If the second optional RSNE is present, the STA shall either use that cipher suite with its pairwise key or deauthenticate.
 In any of these cases, if the values do not match, then the receiver shall consider the RSNE or the RSNXE modified and shall use the MLME-DEAUTHENTICATE.request primitive to break the association.
 A security error should be logged at this time.

+NOTE – A non-AP MLD obtains the Link ID, AP MAC address, RSNE, and RSNXE (if present) for an AP affiliated with the AP MLD when it receives a Beacon or Probe Response frame from that AP or when it receives an ML probe response transmitted by another AP affiliated with the same AP MLD carrying a Basic Multi-Link element containing a complete profile of the AP (see 35.3.4 (Discovery of an AP MLD)).

 General